Art Omi: Architecture 2018

 Gregory Melitonov, USA

 Gregory Melitonov is a partner of Taller KEN.
-Founded in 2013 with Ines Guzman, Taller KEN is a New York and Guatemala based architecture practice focused on playful design with social and cultural relevancy.
+Founded in 2013 with Ines Guzman, Taller KEN is a New York and Guatemala based architecture practice focused on playful design with social and cultural relevance.
 Works of the studio have been widely published and range from mixed-use development, commercial and residential projects, to exhibition and installation design.

 The firm recently received the New York, New Practices Award from the AIA, which "recognizes and promotes new, innovative and emerging architecture firms" and was recently named as a 'firm to watch' by Architecture Record and Architizer.